- About our Walks

 ||Dogs are welcome

-on our walks, but they do need to be kept under control, especially
+on most of our walks, but they do need to be kept under control,

-around livestock.
-Be aware that a farmer is allowed to kill your
+especially around livestock.
+Be aware that a farmer is allowed

 If you would like to join

-us on our walks, or have a particular query you can email the
+us on our walks, or have a particular query please refer to the